a2stuff/a2d/res/notes/testplan.md

 * Repeat the previous case, but with a Desk Accessory file as the innermost file instead of a folder.
 File > Open.
 Verify that an alert is shown.

 * From BASIC.SYSTEM, create /VOL/A/B on an otherwise empty volume.
 Launch DeskTop.
 Open /VOL. Open A. Close /VOL. Open another volume with multiple icons.
 Verify that the window for A still renders the icon for B correctly.

-* Mount a disk with the BINSCII system utility.
-Launch DeskTop.
-Invoke the BINSCII system file.
-Verify that the display is not truncated.

 * Repeat the following test cases for these operations: Copy, Move, Delete:
   * Select multiple files.
 Start the operation.
 During the initial count of the files, press Escape.
 Verify that the count is canceled and the progress dialog is closed.